zbloss/threads-tda/mongodb/kubernetes/README.md

 # Kubernetes

-If you have access to a kubernetes cluster and do not want to install MongoDB with a [Helm Chart](https://helm.sh), you will find everything you need to get up and running here!
+If you have access to a Kubernetes cluster and do not want to install MongoDB with a [Helm Chart](https://helm.sh), you will find everything you need to get up and running here!

 ## Getting Started